Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

   - Each confidence bar shows the label color and confidence percentage
   - Numbered indicators (1-5) show the rank of each prediction
   - Hover over confidence bars to see a pointing hand cursor when selection is possible
-- **Tool Tip**: Hover over the window while an annotation is selected to see its metadata, including (scaled) dimensions
+- **Tool Tip**: Hover over the window while an annotation is selected to see its metadata

 ### [Hotkeys](https://jordan-pierce.github.io/CoralNet-Toolbox/hot-keys)